HimanshuR321/SoC-IITB-2025-Trackathon/Week1/README.md

 - `Assignment/`: Contains the final assignment for this week.
 You’ll need to submit this via the Google Form linked below.
 - `Content/`: Core reading material and examples to help you understand HTML and CSS concepts.
-- `Practice Task (With Solution)/`: A set of hands-on problems along with solutions.
-Use these to practice what you've learned.
 - `README.md`: (This file) Weekly instructions and important notes.

 ## Learning Plan